top of page

 If it can be played, practiced, or done by yourself, it is not a sport but a type of game.
 If you want to practice your golf game by playing a round of golf, you do not need anyone else, but if you want to practice your tennis game by playing a practice set, you cannot do it alone, i.e., you need an opponent.
 If you remain seated it is also not a sport but a type of game.
 Examples: golf, track and field (where you merely run, jump, and throw things), swimming, skiing, gymnastics, etc.

 Consider why the Olympics are often referred to as the Olympic games (and the word 'events' might also be used, e.g., this year's Olympic events include such and such) as opposed to the Olympic sports.
-Moreover, with this definition, to say that a gold medalist in an Olympic game, not sport, can and should be considered for a greatest athlete award is preposterous.
+Moreover, with this definition, to say, for exampe, that a gold medalist in an Olympic game, not sport, can and should be considered for a greatest athlete award is preposterous.
 It is not fundamentally sound to compare sports with games, it is not an apples to apples argument.
 What really needs to happen is there needs to be two separate halls of fame: one for individuals that specialize in sports and one for individuals that specialize in games!

 Second, even though tennis may be the healthiest sport (according to a 2018 report from the Copenhagen City Heart Study that was based on a 25-year study), it is arguably one of the most difficult sports to play well - that is, of course, after jai alai and water polo and, incidentally, if you have never seen jai alai played live, it's as if you have been cheated out of life.

 Third, regarding tennis being an extremely difficult sport to play well, the four major sports - football, basketball, baseball, and hockey - all have players that have not only won a championship but from a generational perspective they also have a son that has won a championship.
-Coaches (unless they won a championship as a player) are excluded as a class on the grounds that they are no different from sports announcers that never competed in the sport, i.e., it is downright insulting to each sport (games I am not concerned with) for the announcers to not have played the sport at the very least at the high school level or its equivalent so much so that it amounts to stll yet another crime of the century.
+Coaches (unless they won a championship as a player) are excluded as a class on the grounds that they are no different from sports announcers that never competed in the sport, i.e., it is downright insulting to each sport (games I am not concerned with) for the announcers not to have played the sport at the very least at the high school level or its equivalent so much so that it amounts to stll yet another crime of the century.

-Eastern, Florida, Hawaii Pacific, Intermountain, Mid-Atlantic, Middle States, Midwest, Missouri Valley, New England, Northern, Northern California, Pacific Northwest, Southern, Southern California, Southwest, and Texas.
+Fifth, in order to get to a rite of passage, a player will have excelled at the sectional level of the United States Tennis Association ("USTA").
+See June 22, 2025 obituary.
+There are 17 sections within the USTA: Caribbean, Eastern, Florida, Hawaii Pacific, Intermountain, Mid-Atlantic, Middle States, Midwest, Missouri Valley, New England, Northern, Northern California, Pacific Northwest, Southern, Southern California, Southwest, and Texas.
 Missouri is in the Missouri Valley which includes four other states: Nebraska, Iowa, Kansas, and Oklahoma.

-Fifth, some family history and the age group that broke the mold.
+Sixth, some family history and the age group that broke the mold.
 Justina and I never won the Missouri Valley in singles but our boys did.
-Both boys always qualified for nationals each year, i.e., in both bottom and upper years of the age group.
+Both boys always qualified for nationals each year, i.e., in both bottom and up years of the age group.
 That meant they were always in the top four or five.
-To qualify when in the bottom year of an age group (e.g., the first year of 12s, 14s, 16s, and 18s) is always more challenging because you have to beat players a year older than you.
+To qualify in the bottom year of an age group (e.g., the first year of 12s, 14s, 16s, and 18s) is always more challenging because you have to beat players a year older than you.

-Conspicuously absent from the above list of four players is the player with most junior national titles: Al Parker.
-Just more evidence that no age group in the history of tennis is even remotely close to this age group.
 In a 128 draw, Al would only play 7 players.
 Lou always remembered his three losses to Al Parker and one even occurred at the Zoo.
-With only four national tournaments that may have killed his ranking but it did not bother Lou.
-He always said do you know how many great players never had a match on record with Al Parker.
-At the time he was the best and he ended up being the best in the history of American junior tennis.
+With only four national tournaments that may have killed his ranking but it did not bother Lou since he had a holistic approach to rankings.
+It doesn't matter where you are ranked but if no one goes on to win a grand slam tournament in singles you and your age group are just not that good.
+You may have earned a rite of passage which is great in and of itself but then you start comparing age groups.
+Lou always said do you know how many great players never had a match (excuse me, a loss) on record with Al Parker.
+Looking back, Lou would never have traded those matches for a higher ranking.
+At the time he was the best and remains the best in the history of American junior tennis!!!!!

 Everyone is famous for five minutes or so the saying goes.
 Considering Al's place in junior tennis, Lou's five minutes of fame came at the Boys 14s national hards held at TCU.
 Lou and his partner were seeded (#2) ahead of Al Parker and his partner (#3) in doubles.
 In general, no one was seeded ahead of Al in those days.
 That meant Lou had either the singles or doubles ranking to support the seeding or Lou's partner had the singles or doubles ranking to support it.
 They were in the same half of the draw and held their seeds.
 They lost.
 Lou remembers the match was played inside at night because it rained during the day.
 Lou said it was standing room only.
 Al's dad was present of course.
 Those were the days!
-Again, it would all be meaningless but for the fact of Al's accomplishments underscored by the fact that four players from this age group would go on to win at least one grand slam tournament in singles: the test for if your age group is any good.

-Sixth, if it is not clear from my two obituraries, let me add the following regarding why college tennis is not considered a rite of passage.
+Seventh, if it is not clear from my two obituraries, let me add the following regarding why college tennis is not considered a rite of passage.

 The stark reality is that beginning with Wimbledon in 1877, the US Open in 1881, the French Open in 1891, and the Australian Open in 1905, the number of players to have won a grand slam tournament in singles and have obtained a college degree before doing so are, if at all, few and